AndressaCruzNepomuceno/AndressaCruzNepomuceno/README.md

 - 💞️ I’m looking to collaborate on great tech discussions or some fallout/zelda theories
 - 📫 How to reach me on andressa.cruz@withclutch.com or on slack
 - 😄 Pronouns: she/they
-- ⚡ Fun fact: I have 3 cats (Zeldo, Lonk and Torradinha) and Zeldo probably will be on my meetings trying to exploding plants or trying to knock over the TV
+- ⚡ Fun fact: I have 4 cats (Zeldo, Lonk and Torradinha, and the new one, Ranni <3) and Zeldo probably will be on my meetings trying to exploding plants or trying to knock over the TV

 <!---
 AndressaCruzNepomuceno/AndressaCruzNepomuceno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.